Can you get a blood test for dementia?

 Brain Imaging

-Computerised Tomography (CT)
+Computerised Tomography (CT) Scans

 Magnetic Resonance Imaging (MRI)

-Positron Emission Tomography (PET)
+Positron Emission Tomography (PET) Scans

-Cerebrospinal Fluid Biomarkers (CSF)
+Cerebrospinal Fluid (CSF) Biomarkers

 • Beta-Amyloid 42: A specific form of beta-amyloid, a protein fragment that accumulates to form plaques in the brain, linked to Alzheimer's disease.
 Low levels in CSF suggest that beta-amyloid is being deposited in the brain, which is a sign of Alzheimer’s.